graykode/DeepLearning-Study/README.md

-### Contribution
+### Contribution Guide

-If you find English link, Please liking in Markdown like this.
+If you find English link or helpful link irrespective of language, Please give me contribution in README, Markdown like this.

 > Linear Regression([Eng[(your contribution link), Kor)